wrtabb/CondorTest/README.md

 The script, SubmitJob.sh, sends the job to Condor with a few different numbers of events.
 If the number of events is set at -1000, the function will loop over all events in the file.

 Here is an explanation of each script in this repo:
-- SubmitJob.sh: The submission script.
+- **SubmitJob.sh**: The submission script.
 This simply submits the job to Condor once for each of a list of variables defined in the script.
-- condor_control.condor: This is the Condor submission script.
+- **condor_control.condor**: This is the Condor submission script.
-- ProcessScript.sh: Sets up the CMSSW environment needed and then runs the python script with the argument given to it by Condor submission script.
+- **ProcessScript.sh**: Sets up the CMSSW environment needed and then runs the python script with the argument given to it by Condor submission script.
-- rootlogon.C: When ROOT is executed, this file loads and compiles the ROOT script, Analyze.C.
+- **rootlogon.C**: When ROOT is executed, this file loads and compiles the ROOT script, Analyze.C.
-- ProcessScript.py: A wrapper for the ROOT script.
+- **ProcessScript.py**: A wrapper for the ROOT script.
 It loads the function from Analyze.C and gives it the argument fed to it from ProcessScript.sh.
-- Analyze.C: The ROOT script which contains the main function that does the analysis.
+- **Analyze.C**: The ROOT script which contains the main function that does the analysis.